-So this year we’re bucking that trend.
+So this year we invite you to buck that trend.
 Make this Father’s Day an opportunity to honor your dad.
-In this video Neil Josephson from Family Life Canada explains two practical ways to do that.
-Honoring our dads doesn’t have to be a once-a-year event; it’s a good idea year round.
+In this video, Neil Josephson from Family Life Canada explains two practical ways to do that.
+Honoring our dads doesn’t have to be a once-a-year event; it’s a good idea year-round.
 But by following Neil’s advice for this Father’s Day you could make his day or even his whole year!

 So why show respect if he doesn’t really deserve it?

 I can think of five reasons:

 - Scripture commands us to honor our parents (Ephesians 6:2-3).
 This verse doesn’t limit that to mothers or to terrific parents, so why should we?